 Day 2: Tokyo

-After lunching at a local tempura restaurant, we visit the upmarket shopping district of Ginza, the first part of Tokyo to modernise as the country opened up in the late 19th century and began constructing its first western-style buildings.
+After lunch at a local tempura restaurant, we move to the upmarket shopping district of Ginza, the first part of Tokyo to modernise as the country opened up in the late 19th century and began constructing its first western-style buildings.

-We take a walking tour through Ginza’s backstreets, passing by tiny galleries, traditional ware shops and the venerable Kabuki-za Theatre.
-Also on the way we visit a department store’s basement food hall to see the amazing range of Japanese food and confectionery on display.
+Walking through the Ginza’s backstreets we pass by tiny galleries, traditional ware shops and the venerable Kabuki-za Theatre.
+We pop in to a department store to take in the amazing range of fresh Japanese food and confectionery on display.

-You have time to explore Tokyo in the late afternoon before we come together for a welcome dinner of modern Japanese degustation cuisine at a restaurant with great night views.
+In the evening we come together for a welcome dinner of modern Japanese degustation cuisine at a restaurant with great night views.

 Day 3: Nikko

-Nikko's origins go back as a mountain hermitage for a Buddhist priest in the 8th century.
-Nikko rose to fame in the 17th century when it was chosen as the site for the mausoleum of powerful Tokugawa Ieyasu, the shogun who unified Japan in 1603.
+Nikko's origins go back as a mountain hermitage for a Buddhist priest in the 8th century and rose to fame in the 17th century when it was chosen as the site for the mausoleum of the powerful shogun who unified Japan in 1603.

-Upon arrival at Nikko, you will travel in a private mini bus firstly to the Nikko National Park.
-Nikko is one of Japan's most popular destination to admire the stunning coloured foliage.
-It is truly beautiful against Chuzenji Lake and Kegon-no-taki with its dramatic 100-metre waterfall.
-Through the famous Iroha slope, you will arrive at Toshogu Shrine and walk through an impressive avenue of giant cedar trees.
-The highly decorated shrine honours the Tokugawa shogun.
-There will be time to explore the extensive complex of shrine buildings enclosed within dense forest before heading back to Tokyo.
-It is a long day but well worth it.
+A private minivan takes us to the Nikko National Park.
+Nikko is one of Japan's most popular destination to admire the stunning autumn coloured foliage.
+It is truly beautiful against Chuzenji Lake and Kegon waterfalls with its dramatic 100-metre fall.
+At Toshogu complex, you will walk through an impressive avenue of giant cedar trees and a higly decorative shrine, which honours the powerful shogun.

 Day 4: Tokyo

-Today you take a deep dive into Japanese culture by learning about the “Way of Tea”, the Japanese tea ceremony.
-You have the unique opportunity to spend a day with a Japanese tea master in her own home in a quiet Tokyo suburb – something only available to Journey to the East travellers.
+Journey to the East exclusive experience!
+A deep dive into Japanese culture learning about the “Way of Tea”, the Japanese tea ceremony.
+You have the unique opportunity to spend a day with a Japanese tea master in her own home in a quiet Tokyo suburb, Kichijoji.

 The tea master will take you through the philosophy behind the tea ceremony ritual and the individual steps and utensils involved in preparing the ultimate bowl of frothy matcha tea.
 Over a traditional tea-ceremony lunch you can ask all the questions you like about this ancient tradition.

-In the afternoon, we take a walking tour through this attractive suburb to get a sense of the everyday life of a Tokyo local.
-We take time to visit the lovely Inogashira Park, which draws people from all over Tokyo when its trees are covered in autumn colours.
+In the afternoon, we walk through this attractive suburb to get a sense of the everyday life of a Tokyo local.
+The lovely Inogashira Park draws people from all over Tokyo when its trees are covered in all the colours of autumn.

-In the evening you have another chance to explore Tokyo a little more on your own.
+In the evening you have a chance to explore Tokyo a little more on your own.

 Day 5: Mt Fuji and Kawaguchi-ko

-An express train takes us to Kawaguchi-ko, a town located in the scenic Fuji Five Lakes district in the foothills of Mt Fuji.
-Kawaguchi-ko offers some breathtaking views of Mt Fuji, with the lakes and autumn foliage of the surrounding area framing Japan’s highest mountain and iconic national symbol.
+An express train takes us to Kawaguchiko, a town located in the scenic Fuji Five Lakes district in the foothills of Mt Fuji.
+Kawaguchi-ko offers some breathtaking views of Mt Fuji, with the lakes and autumn foliage framing Japan’s highest mountain and iconic national symbol.

-Tonight you have your first chance to stay in a ryokan, a traditional Japanese inn, where you can experience an authentic kaiseki-style banquet and a soak in a hot-spring onsen bath with dramatic views of Mt Fuji across the lake (weather permitting of course!).
+Tonight you have your first chance to stay in a traditional Japanese inn (a ryokan).
+You can experience an authentic kaiseki-style banquet.
+Imagine soaking in a hot-spring onsen bath with dramatic views of Mt Fuji across the lake.
 Restored and relaxed after a day of exploration, we think you’ll soon fall asleep on the comfortable futon bedding in your traditional tatami-mat room.
 Japanese ryokan hospitality at its best!